rajulah/Python-resources/README.md

     * [flask-debugtoolbar](https://github.com/mgood/flask-debugtoolbar) - A port of the django-debug-toolbar to flask.
     * [pyelftools](https://github.com/eliben/pyelftools) - Parsing and analyzing ELF files and DWARF debugging information.

-## Deep Learning

-*Frameworks for Neural Networks and Deep Learning.
-Also see [awesome-deep-learning](https://github.com/ChristosChristofidis/awesome-deep-learning).*

-* [caffe](https://github.com/BVLC/caffe) - A fast open framework for deep learning..
-* [keras](https://github.com/keras-team/keras) - A high-level neural networks library and capable of running on top of either TensorFlow or Theano.
-* [mxnet](https://github.com/dmlc/mxnet) - A deep learning framework designed for both efficiency and flexibility.
-* [pytorch](https://github.com/pytorch/pytorch) - Tensors and Dynamic neural networks in Python with strong GPU acceleration.
-* [SerpentAI](https://github.com/SerpentAI/SerpentAI) - Game agent framework.
-Use any video game as a deep learning sandbox.
-* [tensorflow](https://github.com/tensorflow/tensorflow) - The most popular Deep Learning framework created by Google.
-* [Theano](https://github.com/Theano/Theano) - A library for fast numerical computation.

 ## DevOps Tools